DevMiser/Sonos-Album-Art-Display/README.md

 From any device on the same Wi-Fi network, open `http://<your-pi-hostname>.local:8080/` in a browser (the exact address is written to the log file at startup).
 This page lists every Sonos zone on your network along with what each is currently playing.
 Tap a zone to switch the display to it — your choice is saved and will still be selected the next time the program starts.

+> **Tip:** To make this page easier to reach, save it to your iPhone's home screen: open `http://<your-pi-hostname>.local:8080/` in Safari, tap the **Share** button, scroll down the screen and then tap **Add to Home Screen**, then tap **Add**.
+It will thereafter appear as an icon on your iPhone's home screen that you can tap directly, without needing to open Safari or type the address each time.

 ---

 ## Running Sonos Album Art Display Automatically at Startup (Optional)